irregularchat/Speech-Memorization-Platform/CONTRIBUTING.md

 On **Linux** you can install the following dependencies using your package manager, such as `apt` or `pacman`.
 For **Windows** we recommend using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL).

+**A Virtual Environment** may be useful to manage dependencies and isolating your work environment from the rest of your system.
+See the [Virtual Environment wiki](https://irregularpedia.org/index.php/Virtual_Environments) for more information on Virtual Machines and Containers.

  Install the following:
 - Git
 - Python